negomi/react-burger-menu/README.md

 You can also use the standalone build by including `dist/react-burger-menu.js` in your page.
 If you use this, make sure you have already included React, and it is available as a global variable.

-If you're using React 0.14+:
+Version 3.x uses Hooks, so if you're using React 16.8+:
 ```
 npm install react-burger-menu --save
 ```

-If you're using React 0.13.3:
+If you're using an earlier version of React:
 ```
-npm install react-burger-menu@1.1.6 --save
+npm install react-burger-menu@^2.9.2 --save
 ```

 ## Usage